You can choose the method of shutter release.

 - AEB shooting and flash photography are not available.

-- Some functions will be restricted, but you can return to shooting with previous settings by switching to a setting other than [Electronic].
+- Some functions will be restricted, but you can return to shooting with previous settings by switching to a setting other than [Electronic] or switching to viewfinder shooting.